Scott Wachenheim

-Scott Allen Wachenheim (born August 13, 1962) is an American football coach and, most recently, the head coach of the VMI Keydets football team.
+Scott Allen Wachenheim (born August 13, 1962) is an American football coach.
 A graduate of the United States Air Force Academy, Wachenheim has been an assistant coach at various positions for nine different teams, ranging from the NCAA Division I FBS and FCS to a brief stint in the National Football League (NFL).
-Wachenheim was most recently hired as the head coach of the VMI Keydets on December 14, 2014, replacing former bench boss Sparky Woods after seven seasons.
+Wachenheim was hired as the head coach of the VMI Keydets on December 14, 2014, replacing former bench boss Sparky Woods after seven seasons.
 Before that, he served as an offensive line coach at Virginia under Mike London for four seasons.

 Playing career

 Wachenheim attended the United States Air Force Academy from 1980 to 1983 where he was a four-year starter on the football team.
 As an offensive lineman, Wachenheim garnered All-WAC honors in his senior season and was named as an honorable mention to All-America honors.
 During that season, the Falcons went 10–2 and were ranked second in the country in rushing offense.
 Wachenheim would earn a Bachelor's degree in Civil Engineering from Air Force in 1984, and became the offensive coordinator of the Air Force junior varsity football team as a graduate assistant before completing his obligatory military service.